Yogesh21v/face-analysis-pipeline/README.md

 ## Notes / limitations (intentionally honest)

-- Rebuilt from memory rather than from original documentation — see "About this rebuild" above.
 - The `UploadTimeIndex` GSI partitions on a constant `RecordType` value so every item lands in one logical partition.
 That's a known DynamoDB scaling limitation (fine for a small personal-project-scale table, not